Developing positive student-teacher relationships is a breeze when you practice these ten ways to connect with students.

 Ways to Build Positive Student-Teacher Relationships

 We all know that teaching is more than just passing on facts to students.
-We know that teaching is equipping, motivating, influencing, and shaping kids to be life-long learners and successful adults!
-Also, it is showing them how to interact with others and be productive citizens.
+We know that teaching is about equipping, motivating, influencing, and shaping kids to become lifelong learners and successful adults.
+Additionally, it teaches them how to interact with others and be productive citizens.

 One of our most powerful tools for accomplishing these goals is positive student-teacher relationships.
 When they trust us, they are more able and willing to learn from us.
 The following are some ways to build positive student-teacher connections during the time you have together in the classroom or online when we are teaching remotely.